List of DC Comics characters: A: Whisper A'Daire

 Whisper A'Daire is a character appearing in American comic books published by DC Comics.
 She was created by Greg Rucka and Shawn Martinbrough, and first appeared in Detective Comics #743 (April 2000).

-Whisper is an operative for the League of Assassins who was given a serum derived from king cobra DNA that grants her longevity and the ability to transform into a king cobra.
-She is accompanied by a group of men who possess similar abilities and are under her control.
+An operative for the League of Assassins served under its immortal leader Ra's al Ghul, A'Daire was given a serum derived from king cobra DNA that grants her longevity and the ability to shapeshift into a king cobra.
+A'Daire is accompanied by a small group of men who possess similar shapeshifting abilities to hers.
+Usually, A'Daire uses mind control to force them to obey her orders, though a stronger mind can break free from hers by clinging to his free will.

-In 52, Whisper becomes the leader of the Cult of Cain and a manager for HSC International Banking, a company connected with Intergang that is flooding Gotham City with futuristic weaponry.
-After being defeated by Nightwing and Renee Montoya, Whisper travels to Africa and works with the warlord Kwesi.
+A'Daire appears in the series 52 as the manager for HSC International Banking, a company connected with Intergang that distributes futuristic weaponry.
+Confronted by the Question and Renee Montoya, she is able to flee without giving away other details of her current mission.
+Using her powers, A'Daire brainwashes kidnapped children into becoming Intergang operatives.

-In The New 52 reboot, Whisper A'Daire appears as a member of Intergang.